CFA Level 3 MPS by Linear Discriminant Analysis

 This is what I call a centered discriminant score as the value of 0 on this determines estimated group membership.
 As can be seen from the graphic there is considerable variability and overlap in the two groups.
 So it is healthy to consider confidence intervals on the discriminating line.
 The green line is the upper one sided 90% confidence interval (same as 2 sided 80% upper confidence interval).
 The red line is the lower two sided 80% confidence interval.
 The region between the red and the green lines is a region of ambiguity — you might end up in this region and either pass or fail due to the ethics adjustment or due to low/high scores within the broad intervals that the CFA divulges.
 The “Confidence in Passing” measure in the calculator below is the actual one-sided percent confidence interval line that passes through your input scores.
 The calculator also provides the centered discriminant score, the estimated likely outcome and the percentile score based on your input AM and PM scores.
 I assume a 50% probability of passing.
 You can check your estimated percentile if you expect a different percentage to pass your exam.
 In addition in the middle of calculator is the comparable estimated MPS combination.
 This is the score you get when you drop a perpendicular onto the yellow line from from your input AM and PM scores and tends to be roughly proportional to your input scores.
 This provides the estimated combination of AM and PM scores to beat given your tendency to score better in PM instead of AM or vice-versa.
 The second tab in the spreadsheet provides the raw data on the 2013 and 2014 level 3 scores.
 A candidate expecting a score of 60 in AM and 70 in PM is estimated as likely to pass and he is estimated to be about a 66.5 percentile among those tested with a 83.07% confidence in passing.
 The relevant estimated MPS for this candidate is 57.31 on the AM and 66.05 on the PM.
 All this presumes the distributions of scores in future exams are like those in 2013 and 2014 in addition to all other assumptions made.
 The inputs need to be your average scores on practice tests or on CFA mocks and estimated 40/60/80 score if it is an actual result.
 So we do assume that actual mock test scores will be close to 40/60/80 scores.
 The scores I used to generate the scatter plot and the calculator were 40/60/80 scores – hence between 40 and 80.
 Hope you find this helpful when you are doing your practice tests, waiting for your results or gauging your eventual CFA level 3 result.
 Good Luck!

 Edit the blue cells in the spreadsheet and enter your data and the calculations will refresh.
-If you appreciate our efforts and would like to make a voluntary contribution of any amount to help us maintain and improve this site please do so at this link.

 I passed the 2014 level 3 by the skin of my teeth!
 My AM essay 80/60/40 score was 66% and my PM score was 58%.
 A little below the yellow line.
 My ethics score wasn’t very high either — so in all likelihood I scored high within the three interval grades the CFA institute provides.
 Despite the close call I think I will brag about it to the extent permitted by the CFA program: